jinantonic/RW-Lab-1/problem-2/README.md

 ![Sketch](/images/note4.png)

 This is the whole screenshot of my memo application.
-The default font is set as 'Copperplate' for the design, but it can be modified to any other font since Copperplate only displays the upper case alphabets.
+The default font is set as 'Copperplate' for the design, but it can be modified since Copperplate only displays the upper case alphabets.